withtally/dao.new/packages/minter-admin-frontend/README.md

-# Admin & Minting pages for your create-nft-dao
+# Admin & Minting pages for your dao.new made DAO

 This package contains implementation of 2 pages useful for interacting with your NFT DAO clone.